Coast FM (Tenerife)

 Coast FM is an English language radio station based in Tenerife.

-The station was based in studios situated in Las Chafiras, south Tenerife and previously broadcast 24 hours a day with a live and voice tracked service, using commercial radio presenters based in Tenerife and in the UK.
+The station is based in studios in both Gran Canaria and Tenerife broadcasting 24 hours a day with a live and voice tracked service, using commercial radio presenters based in Tenerife, Gran Canaria and in the UK.

 Past presenters include: Matt Fletcher (Afternoons), Gordon Slayney, Jadene Littlejohn (Live Drive-time), Simon Rowe (Evenings) & Ryan Woodman (Breakfast).
 Local news was broadcast throughout the day along with Sky News at the top of the hour.
 The station broadcast the syndicated programme "The Airplay 40 Chart" with Spencer James on a Saturday evening.